AbdulQader496/flutter1stApp/README.md

 # flutter1stApp
 In this repository 4 assignemnt are done.
-3 of them there name i.e hello world, external package and stateful widget. main.dart is another assignment where i cereated an infinite scrolling list view.
+3 of them are named i.e hello world, external package and stateful widget. main.dart is another assignment where i created an infinite scrolling list view.